morimekta/providence/src/site/markdown/providence-tools-config.md

 form.
 So in order to transform / build the config, and in order to validate or test the config written before deployed, we have a "config helper tool", or `pvdcfg`.

-The tool have three main functions:
+The tool have two main functions:

-- `pvdcfg print`: Parse and compile the target config and print it out to standard output.
+- `pvdcfg resolve`: Parse and compile the target config or configs and print the end result out to standard output.

     ```sh
     $ pvdcfg -I providence/ print resources/my_service.cfg